William Kelynack: England and America tour

 Kelynack returned to the United Kingdom in 1877 to visit his ailing mother.
 While there he addressed the British Methodist Conference and raised £3000 for Newington College.
 He returned to Australia via the United States of America where he addressed the students at Drew Theological Seminary and preached in New York City, Baltimore and Chicago.
 During his tour, he was awarded a doctorate in divinity by the University of New Orleans.

 Church leadership

 On his return to Sydney in 1878, Kelynack was appointed to the Bourke Street Church and two years later was elected president of the New South Wales and Queensland Annual Conference.
 In the 1880s he was a general secretary of Foreign Missions and travelled widely in the Pacific, raising £6000 in funds.
-Kelynack succeeded Joseph Horner Fletcher as president of Newington College in 1887 and in May 1890 was elected president of the Sixth General Conference of the Australasian Wesleyan Methodist Church.
+Kelynack succeeded Joseph Horner Fletcher as president of Newington College in 1887.
+In May 1890 he was elected president of the Sixth General Conference of the Australasian Wesleyan Methodist Church.

 He died from Bright's disease survived by his wife, Lucy, and by seven sons and four daughters.